hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Sometime!
 You can use `conda install [package_name]`.
 When this command does not work, try `pip install [package_name]` or `pip3 install [package_name]`.
 By changing between these 2 types of commands, finally, I got all the libraries I want in Conda Environemnt

-* Digital Recognition with Keras
+* Digit Recognition with Keras
   * Adam Optimizer: https://arxiv.org/abs/1412.6980
   * Supported Optimizers in Keras: https://keras.io/optimizers/
   * Supported loss functions in Keras: https://keras.io/losses/